MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Enrollment/Microsoft.Graph.Beta.DeviceManagement.Enrollment.md

 ### [Update-MgBetaRoleManagementCloudPcRoleAssignment](Update-MgBetaRoleManagementCloudPcRoleAssignment.md)
 Update an existing unifiedRoleAssignmentMultiple object of an RBAC provider.
-The following RBAC providers are currently supported:- Cloud PC - device management (Intune) In contrast, unifiedRoleAssignment does not support update.
+The following RBAC providers are currently supported:\n- Cloud PC \n- device management (Intune) In contrast, unifiedRoleAssignment does not support update.

 ### [Update-MgBetaRoleManagementCloudPcRoleAssignmentAppScope](Update-MgBetaRoleManagementCloudPcRoleAssignmentAppScope.md)
 Update the navigation property appScopes in roleManagement